streamlit/docs/content/get-started.md

 reference](api.md) for a full list of interactive widgets.

 <Important>

-   <p>If the email you originally signed-up with isn’t the primary email associated with your GitHub account, just reply to your invite email telling us your primary Github email so we can grant access to the correct account.</p>
+ If the email you originally signed-up with isn’t the primary email associated with your GitHub account, just reply to your invite email telling us your primary Github email so we can grant access to the correct account.

 </Important>

 ### Use checkboxes to show/hide data